bec-archer/SR80-Manuals/user-manual.md

 When filters are active, the filter button fills in blue and a row of **filter chips** appears below the toolbar.
 Each chip shows what's being filtered (e.g., "Type: Cylinder") with an **X** to remove that specific filter.
 Tap **Clear All** to remove all filters at once.

 If your search or filters don't match any jobs, you'll see a "No Matching Jobs" message instead of the grid.

+### Closed Jobs (Job History)

+At the bottom of the Job Board, you'll see a **Closed** section with a count of how many jobs are fully closed or totaled.
+This section is collapsed by default so it doesn't clutter the active board.

+Tap the **Closed** header to expand it.
+You'll see the same card grid as above, but for jobs that are done — all items either closed or totaled.
+The cards are slightly dimmed so they're easy to tell apart from active jobs.

+Tap the header again to collapse the section back down.

+Your search and filters work across both active and closed jobs.
+If you search for a customer name and they have a closed job that matches, you'll see it in the closed section (expand it to check).

+This is useful for looking up past work — warranty questions, repeat customers, or just checking what was done on an old job.
+Tap any closed job card to see the full detail view with all items, photos, and notes.

 ### Creating a New Work Order